-- " Dad says "Since I'm no longer driving, you can use my car to take me to appointments/run errands and I'll pay for the gas." - " Siblings who live at a distance help pay for home care services to give the usual caregiver(s) a break. - " Daughter agrees to help with the cost of a Lifeline. - " Siblings pay health care premiums for their brother who gave up his job to care full-time for mom. - " Son-in-law loans his old laptop to Mom and Dad to help them stay in touch.
+- " Dad says "Since I'm no longer driving, you can use my car to take me to appointments and run errands, and I'll pay for the gas." - " Siblings who live at a distance help pay for home care services to give the usual care partner(s) a break. - " Daughter agrees to help with the cost of a Lifeline. - " Siblings pay health care premiums for their brother who gave up his job to care full-time for mom. - " Son-in-law loans his old laptop to Mom and Dad to help them stay in touch.